13 Best Books on Emotional Intelligence

 EQ Applied: The Real-World Guide to Emotional Intelligence by Justin Bariso

-We love that this book explains how thoughts and habits affect emotions, and then teaches you how to replace bad habits with better ones.
+We love that this book explains how thoughts and habits affect emotions, and teaches us how to replace bad habits.
 Lastly, you’ll learn how people use emotions to manipulate you, and how you can guard against that.

 Emotional Agility by Susan David

-Emotional agility is a science-based approach that supports us through life’s twists and turns—even when there are so f*cking many of them.
+Emotional agility is a science-based approach that helps us navigate life’s twists and turns—even the overwhelming ones.
 This book encourages accepting those twists and turns with self-acceptance, clear-sightedness, and an open mind.
-Susan David wrote this book after studying emotions, happiness, and achievement for over twenty years, so you know she knows her sh*t.
+Susan David wrote this book after studying emotions, happiness, and achievement for over twenty years.
+Basically, you know she knows her sh*t.

 Another set of book covers on emotional intelligence